They say that behind every powerful man, there is a stronger woman guiding and supporting him.

 Girl then says, “but you can take me out to dinner”.

-Three years of dating and seven more of mariage later, I still find myself in complete wonder that this Beauty would ever give the time of day to my Beast.
+Three years of dating and seven more of marriage later, I still find myself in complete wonder that this Beauty would ever give the time of day to my Beast.
 There are times I still catch myself getting completely lost in the radiance of her beautiful smile.
 She’s the best thing that ever happened to me, a best friend who has given me truly priceless gifts in the forms of her love and our children.
 She is everything to me.

 And she knows it.
 Which is how we recently ended up with two damn cats.